Pepsi: Ingredients

 Pepsi may have small formula differences depending on where it is produced and the target market.
 In the United States, Pepsi cola is made with carbonated water, high fructose corn syrup, caramel color, sugar, phosphoric acid, caffeine, citric acid, and natural flavors.
 A 12 fl oz (355 mL) can of Pepsi has 41 grams of carbohydrates (all from sugars), 30 mg of sodium, 0 grams of fat, 0 grams of protein, 38 mg of caffeine, and 150 calories.
 The Canadian equivalent can has mostly the same except 42 grams of carbohydrates (of which 41 g is sugar) and 35 mg of sodium.

-Pepsi has 10 more calories and two more grams of sugar and carbohydrates than Coca-Cola.
 Caffeine-Free Pepsi contains the same ingredients but without the caffeine.

 In many countries since the 2020s, a new Pepsi formulation has been distributed in bottles and cans with the reduction of sugar content and the addition of artificial sweeteners Acesulfame K and Sucralose.
 It replaced the original formulation in many regions including Argentina and across Europe since at least 2021, with sugar being reduced by over one third from approximately 10.7 g to 7.0 g (per 100 mL) in some countries, while in Western Europe sugar was cut by more than half, to 4.6 g per 100 mL.
 The new formulation also came into effect in Australia in 2025 (with sugar reduced by one-third) The change was done as part of PepsiCo's pro-health commitment across all its brands, as well as the increasing sugar taxes and regulations all around the world.